Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Among the most prominent representatives of the second generation:

-Claritin (loratidine);
+Claritin (loratidin);

 Allergy treatment, antihistamines

-Diazolin dragee 50mg No. 20
+Diazolin dragee 50mg №20

 Diazolin tab.
-100mg No. 10
+100mg #10

-Suprastin injection solution 2% 1ml amp.
+Suprastin injection 2% 1ml amp.
 No. 5 (Egis, Hungary)

 Suprastin tab.
-25mg No. 20 (Egis, Hungary)
+25mg №20 (Egis, Hungary)

 Chloropyramine g / x tab.
-25mg No. 40
+25mg #40

 In an injectable form, which can be used as an additional remedy for anaphylactic shock and angioedema, for the prevention and treatment of allergic and pseudo-allergic reactions.
-However, there is also an allergy to tavegil.
+However, there is an allergy to tavegil.

-Peritol syrup 2mg / 5ml 100ml (Egis, Hungary)
+Peritol syrup 2mg/5ml 100ml (Egis, Hungary)

 Peritol tab.
-4mg # 20 (Egis, Hungary)
+4mg №20 (Egis, Hungary)

 Pipolfen (promethazine) - a pronounced effect on the central nervous system, is used as an antiemetic and to potentiate anesthesia.

-Pipolfen solution for injection 50mg 2ml amp.№10 (Egis, Hungary)
+Pipolfen solution for injections 50mg 2ml amp. №10 (Egis, Hungary)

 Fenkarol tab.
-25mg No. 20 (Latvia)
+25mg №20 (Latvia)

-Second-generation antihistamines (non-sedating).
+Second generation antihistamines (non-sedating).

-Lack of tachyphylaxis (decrease in antihistamine activity) with prolonged use.
+The absence of tachyphylaxis (decrease in antihistamine activity) with prolonged use.

 There are no parenteral forms, only enteral and local dosage forms.

-The most common second generation antihistamines are:
+The most common second-generation antihistamines are:

 Trexil tab.
-60mg No. 100 (Ranbaxi, India)
+60mg №100 (Ranbaxi, India)

 Astemizole tab.
-10mg No. 10
+10mg #10

 Histalong tab.
-10mg No. 20 (India)
+10mg №20 (India)

 Semprex caps.
-8mg # 24 (GlaxoWellcome, UK)
+8mg №24 (GlaxoWellcome, UK)

 There is no sedative effect, it does not potentiate the effect of alcohol.
-Practically does not interact with other drugs and does not have a cardiotoxic effect.
+Virtually no interaction with others medicines and has no cardiotoxic effect.
 It can be taken by drivers, children from 1 year old.

-Claritin syrup 5mg / 5ml 120ml (Schering-Plow, USA)
+Claritin syrup 5mg/5ml 120ml (Schering-Plough, USA)

 Claritin tab.
-10mg No. 10 (Schering-Plow, USA)
+10mg №10 (Schering-Plough, USA)

 Agistam tab.
-10mg No. 12
+10mg #12

 Third generation antihistamines (metabolites).

-They are active metabolites of second generation antihistamines.
+They are active metabolites of second-generation antihistamines.
 They do not have a sedative and cardiotoxic effect.
 In this regard, the drugs are approved for use by persons whose activities require increased attention.

 Cetrin tab.
-10mg No. 20 (Dr. Reddy "s Laboratories, India)
+10mg No. 20 (Dr. Reddy's Laboratories, India)

 Telfast (fexofenadine) is a metabolite of terfenadine.
 Does not metabolize in the body, does not interact with drugs, does not have a sedative effect and does not affect psychomotor activity.
 An effective and safest drug among antihistamines.

 Telfast tab.
-120mg No. 10 (Hoechst Marion Roussel)
+120mg №10 (Hoechst Marion Roussel)

 Telfast tab.
-180mg No. 10 (Hoechst Marion Roussel)
+180mg №10 (Hoechst Marion Roussel)

 What can cause allergies?

 Before deciding what to drink for allergies, you need to seek the advice of a doctor.
-He will be able to determine the factor that caused the development of the disease, and, based on this information and the main symptoms, will prescribe the correct treatment.
+He will be able to determine the factor that caused the development of the disease, and, based on this information and the main symptoms, he will prescribe the correct treatment.

 • Sudden temperature changes (cold and)